 Since this is a project in its own right, you may have additional guidelines on language or code styles that you expect to be followed.
 Feel free to keep a record of these, and even host them on a page inside your own project pages.

-In terms of standards, you are expected to main a reasonable level of quality for your documentation to stay on MDN.
+In terms of standards, you are expected to maintain a reasonable level of quality for your documentation to stay on MDN.
 Your MDN rep will work with you on this to make you clear on what is expected.
 It is a good idea to produce a prototype showing what each type of page in your documentation should look like (e.g. an element or method reference page, a code example...) so that people have a template to follow.

 Note: MDN is primarily an English site (en-US).
 The primary language for your resource should be in US English.
 If this really doesn't make sense for your project (e.g. it might be for a tool usable in a specific non-English locale), then talk to us about it, and we'll see how we can accommodate this.